Southwestern Energy (NYS: SWN) reported earnings on Feb. 20. Here are the numbers you need to know.

-For the quarter ended Sep.
-30 (Q3), Southwestern Energy missed estimates on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Southwestern Energy beat expectations on revenues and met expectations on earnings per share.

-Compared to the prior-year quarter, revenue shrank and GAAP earnings per share shrank to a loss.
+Compared to the prior-year quarter, revenue increased.
+Non-GAAP earnings per share shrank.
+GAAP earnings per share shrank to a loss.

-Southwestern Energy reported revenue of $493.2 million.
-The nine analysts polled by S&P Capital IQ expected to see revenue of $523.7 million on the same basis.
-GAAP reported sales were 11% lower than the prior-year quarter's $767.3 million.
+Southwestern Energy logged revenue of $559.5 million.
+The 11 analysts polled by S&P Capital IQ foresaw a top line of $545.1 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.